Skip to content

 • AsyncRateLimiter: Uses asyncio.Lock() for async-safe operations

-• PersistentQuotaCache: Uses threading.Lock() for thread-safe cache access
+• threading.Lock() for in-process access to in-memory state

 Cache Implementation

-2. Atomically rename temp file to final location (quota_cache.json)
+5. Atomically rename the temp file to quota_cache.json

-3. This ensures cache integrity even if the process crashes during write
+This ensures cache integrity during concurrent writes and even if a process crashes mid-write.

-This allows sync and async limiters to share quota state.
+This allows sync and async limiters—and separate processes using the same cache path—to share quota state.

 Exception Hierarchy

-• RateLimitError: Raised when rate limit is exceeded
+• BDLRateLimitError: Raised when rate limit is exceeded

-• RateLimitDelayExceeded: Raised when required delay exceeds max_delay
+• BDLRateLimitDelayError: Raised when required delay exceeds max_delay

 Rate Limiter Configuration Options